the-events-calendar/event-tickets/readme.txt

 * Tweak - Renamed `src/views/tickets/orders-link.php` to `src/views/tickets/view-link.php` and renamed `src/views/blocks/attendees/order-links.php` to `src/views/blocks/attendees/view-link.php` for improved and consistent naming between Classic and Block Editor templates [130955]
 * Tweak - Tribe Commerce PayPal Tickets now sets Euro currency symbol after amount (postfix/suffix) if WordPress site language is non-English, to match EU's guidelines [128532]
 * Tweak - Add class to wrapper div around ticket controls in admin [127193]
+* Tweak - Smarter plugin dependency checking with more accurate admin notices if not all requirements are satisfied [131080]
 * Tweak - Reduced file size by removing .po files and directing anyone creating or editing local translations to translate.wordpress.org
 * Fix - Correct text domain in Tribe Commerce admin view [127645]
 * Fix - Correct the sold count in Attendees Report for unlimited stock Tribe Commerce tickets (was previously showing negative), and improve text to always display quantities sold and remaining for all ticket types [128666]